GSTT-CSC/MLOps/README.md

 2. The server should be configured by modifying the environment file found at ```/mlflow_server/.env```.
 The environment variable shown are given as an example, and should not be used for a production deployment.

-They are compulsory to be set otherwise the server will crash.
+Setting these variables is a requirement, the server will fail to start if they are undefined.

 **Please do not use shown values.
 Consider Writing you own usernames and passwords.**